 3. Shuk, North Bondi

-When it comes to kid-friendly cafés with serious foodie appeal, Shuk is a North Bondi institution.
-This Israeli-inspired bakery and café knows how to balance grown-up indulgence with family-friendly vibes.
-It boasts a dedicated kids’ menu, complete with fun and healthy options, plus a good-sized outdoor area that’ll keep them busy while you savour their house-made pastries.
-Whether it’s brunch or an afternoon coffee, Shuk has plenty of room for high chairs, prams, and all the chaos that comes with a family outing.
-Pro tip: try the challah French toast?
+When it comes to kid-friendly cafés with genuine foodie appeal, Shuk is a North Bondi institution.
+This bakery and café know how to balance grown-up indulgence with family-friendly vibes.
+It’s got a dedicated kids’ menu, with fun and healthy options, plus a good-sized outdoor area that’ll keep them busy while you savour their house-made pastries.
+Shuk has plenty of room for high chairs, prams, and all the chaos that comes with a family outing.
+There’s also a play area with toys and a chalkboard.
+Pro tip: Try the challah French toast.

 Address: 2 Mitchell St, North Bondi NSW 2026